samcday/blob-wrangler/README.md

 `droid-juicer` relies on per-device TOML config files named after the device's DT `compatible` property.

-The config files contain a single section named `juicer` with a single `firmware` key.
+The config files contain a single section named `juicer` with a mandatory `firmware` key.
 The expected value for this key is an array of "objects" with the following attributes:
 * `partition`: the name of the vendor partition containing the firmware files as it appears under `/dev/disk/by-partlabel/`.
 * `origin`: the folder of the vendor partition containing the firmware files
-* `destination`: the `/lib/firmware` subfolder under which the firmware files must be copied; this folder will be created if it doesn't exist
+* `destination`: the `/lib/firmware/updates` subfolder under which the firmware files must be copied; this folder will be created if it doesn't exist
 * `files`: those are the firmware files to be copied by `droid-juicer`, stored as simple objects with the following attributes:
   * `name`: original file name
   * `rename` (optional): name to rename the file to

+An optional `folders` key can be added to the config, in order to easily copy entire folders.
+It expects an array of "object" very similar to `firmware` entries; those have the following attributes:
+* `partition`
+* `destination`: the absolute path to the destination folder, which will be created if needed; unlike `firmware` entries, this folder can be located anywhere, not only under `/lib/firmware/updates`
+* `folders`: those are the folders to be copied by `droid-juicer`, stored as simple objects with the following attributes:
+  * `name`: folder path on the source partition; the last path component will be used as the name of the copied folder
+  * `rename` (optional): name to rename the folder to

+An optional `partdump` key can be added to the config, allowing to dump entire partitions into a single file.
+It expects an array of "object" very similar to `firmware` entries, with the following attributes:
+* `partition`: the name of the vendor partition containing the firmware files as it appears under `/dev/disk/by-partlabel/`.
+* `destination`: the `/lib/firmware/updates` subfolder under which the firmware files must be copied; this folder will be created if it doesn't exist
+* `filename`: the name of the file to which the partition will be dumped

 Example configurations can be found in the [configs](configs) folder.